What Is Kubectl Port-Forward and How Does It Work?

 The main use case of "kubectl proxy" is to access the Kubernetes API server.

 On the other hand, the "kubectl port-forward" command creates a tunnel from a local port on your machine to the target port on the Pod.
-This is especially useful when you want to access a specific Pod directly, like when debugging an application for example.
+This is especially useful when you want to access a specific Pod directly, like when debugging an application.

 Note: The Kubernetes API server is a web server that exposes the Kubernetes API, which external clients use to communicate with the cluster.
 For example, you could use the Kubernetes API to get a list of all running Pods in the cluster.